CodingWCal/Personal-Express-Anime-Quotes/README.md

 - **Templating:** EJS
 - **Frontend:** HTML, CSS, Font Awesome, vanilla JavaScript (Fetch API)

-I started with the “Savage Demo” boilerplate, wired up Express routes for CRUD on a `messages` collection, then replaced “messages” with `quotes` and added thumbs-up/thumbs-down handlers.
+I started with wiring up Express routes for CRUD on a `quotes` collection,  and added thumbs-up handlers with a star icon.
 EJS renders the list server-side, and the front-end `main.js` uses fetch calls to PUT/DELETE without full page reloads.

 ## Optimizations